 Mail & parcels

 All mail is delivered to the Porters’ Lodge in your college.
-The Porter will hold any registered mail and parcels, and you can collect them on production of some photo ID.
+The Porter will hold any registered mail and parcels, and when your parcel is ready for collection you will receive an email to your university email address that will contain a QR code.
+You should present this email, along with the QR code to the porter when you go to collect your mail.
 Please use your full name as it is registered with the University rather than any aliases, and your full term-time address once you get here.
 Remember to check your mailbox and separate pigeon hole regularly as any uncollected mail is returned after ten days.

 If you receive anything suspicious in appearance you should report it to the Porter, who will treat it as a security issue and deal with it accordingly.
 Please don’t arrange for any food shopping to be delivered to the Porters’ Lodge, either from supermarkets or online retailers.
 During vacations and other days when there is no portering cover, mail must be addressed to, and collected from the Security Reception (except Graduate College and Chancellor’s Wharf).
 Please check what arrangements are in place for vacations with your college.